vuldin/redpanda-day2-ops-course1/3-monitoring-and-alerts/step3.md

 ![create stat chart](./images/create-stat-chart.png)

-You can also scroll down to the Thresholds section and change the number `80` on the red entry to:
+You can also scroll down to the Thresholds section and change the number `80` on the red entry to something higher than the current value:

 ```
-180000000000
+15000000000
 ```

-This will match the value of the alert we will create in the next step.
+> Note: A helpful way to use thresholds is to have them match the value of any alerts created.

 Your new dashboard should look something like this:

 ![create stat chart](./images/create-stat-chart.png)

-Make sure to click the "Save" icon in the top right and give your dashboard a new name (we'll use the name "Storage" and save it in the "General" folder).
+Make sure to save your new charts and dashboard by clicking the "Save" icon in the top right (otherwise all your progress could be lost).
+Name your dashboard "Storage" and save it in the "General" folder.